rett-spain/donations/README.md

-# donations
+# Donations tools for Salesforce NPSP (Nonprofit Success Package)

-This code provides the following use cases:
+This Python code provides some bacic tools for the following use cases:

 1. Command line app that receives as an input text and searches the Salesforce CRM for matches.
 It also calculates a basic relevance score and provides the top 5 results based on this score.
 This app uses Salesforce SOSL queries to execute the search.